feddischson/yac/README.txt

 - RTL model implementation is done
 - RTL model is verified against C-model
 - Wishbone-bus wrapper is added
-- included into a small SoC, tested on a spartan-3 FPGA
+- Included into a small SoC, tested on a spartan-3 FPGA
+- Testing within an SOC is done (see ./test_sys)